 Good thing for me, I was neurotic enough about my face that I didn’t have time to spare on the other assets I was lacking.
 I also couldn’t easily gained weight due to not only an incredibly high metabolism, but because I got sick often.
 Sophomore year I was constantly throwing up from stress.
 If it wasn’t stress, it was diary or oily foods that had me running to the nearest restroom.

 Ok, ok, ok, I’ll get back to the story.
 Where were we?
-A teenage girl with acne on her face, chest, shoulders, messed up eyebrows, a tiny chest, and shitty friends/boyfriends.
+A teenage girl with acne on her face, chest and shoulders, messed up eyebrows, a tiny chest, and shitty friends/boyfriends.
 Right.
 Thankfully man invented makeup.

 Thanks, my eating only veggies obsession was because I was determined to purge my body.